- CLASS: Mammalia (Mammals)

 Pronghorn are found in open prairie and desert habitats in western North America.
 Like many hoofed mammals, pronghorn spend their day—and night—eating and resting with their herd.
 As ruminants, they chew their cud while at rest.
 They rarely close their eyes to sleep, though, as they must remain alert for any potential danger.
 If they do sleep, it’s for less than 10 minutes at a time.

 They are most active at dawn and dusk as they browse and graze on a variety of plants.
 They eat the non-woody flowering plants first, if available.
 Shrubs, grasses, cactus, and domestic crops are also on the menu, depending on the time of year.
 Shrubs are important in wintertime, and pronghorn use their front feet to dig for food buried in the snow.
-The pronghorn's teeth are always growing, because they wear down as the animal grinds its food.
-They drink when water is available, but they can go for weeks without it, getting moisture from their food.
+The pronghorn's teeth are always growing, because they wear down as they grind food.
+Pronghorns drink when water is available, but they can go for weeks without it, getting moisture from their food.

 At the San Diego Zoo, our pronghorn get alfalfa pellets, hay, and fresh vegetation to eat.